Did you know that a photo could provide valuable and life-saving information about the health of a child's eyes?

 On rare occasions, abnormal red reflexes can signal more dangerous eye conditions.

 It can also be a warning sign of retinoblastoma, an extremely rare and very serious childhood cancer of the eye.
 When caught and treated early, retinoblastoma is curable 95 percent of the time.

-A Picture Is Worth a Thousand Words
+The Red Eye Effect Makes a Picture Worth a Thousand Words

-"A young child isn't going to tell you 'By the way when I cover one of my eyes I can't see.'
+"A young child isn't going to tell you 'By the way, when I cover one of my eyes I can't see.'
 They just go on with life," Dr. Repka said.

 Research is underway to develop software that can automatically detect leukocoria and other abnormal red reflexes in photographs.
 Meanwhile, screening and sharing pictures, both online and printed, may lead to early detection that could save vision or a life.